seatable/seatable-scripts/manual/python/sql.md

 Notes:
 * Selecting from multiple tables (`JOIN`) is not supported.
 * Most SQL syntax can be used in where clause, including arithmetic expressions, comparison operators, `[NOT] LIKE`, `IN`, `BETWEEN ...
 AND ...`, `AND`, `OR`, `NOT`, `IS [NOT] TRUE`, `IS [NOT] NULL`.
-    * Arithmetic expressions only supports numbers.
+    * Arithmetic expressions only support numbers.
     * `LIKE` only supports strings.
     * `BETWEEN ...
 AND ...` only supports numbers and time.
-Time constants should be strings with ISO format (e.g. "2020-09-08 00:11:23").
+Time constants should be strings in ISO format (e.g. "2020-09-08 00:11:23").
 * `GROUP BY` uses strict syntax.
-The selected fields must appears in group by list, except for aggregation functions (`COUNT`, `SUM`, `MAX`, `MIN`, `AVG`) and formulas (see extended syntax section below).
+The selected fields must appear in group by list, except for aggregation functions (`COUNT`, `SUM`, `MAX`, `MIN`, `AVG`) and formulas (see extended syntax section below).
-* Fields in "order by" list must be in selected fields or an expression in the select list.
-For example, `select a from table order by b` is invalid; `select abs(a), b from table order by abs(a)` is valid.
+* Fields in "order by" list must be a column or an expression in the selected fields.
+For example, `select a from table order by b` is invalid; while `select a from table order by b` and `select abs(a), b from table order by abs(a)` are valid.
 * Limit options are in MySQL format.
 The general syntax is `OFFSET ...
 LIMIT ...`.
 You may obmit `OFFSET` or `LIMIT`.

 Each returned row is a JSON map.
 The key is the column key, NOT column name.